mapcode-foundation/mapcode-ada/README.md

 attribute | description
 --- | ---
-`Coord` | coordinate (latitude and longitude in degrees, reals) to encode as mapcodes `Territory` | optional string, (an ISO code such as “NLD” or territory number such as "112") territory for the scope of the mapcodes
+`Coord` | coordinate (latitude and longitude in degrees, reals) to encode as mapcodes `Territory` | optional string, an ISO code (such as “NLD”) or territory number (such as "112") to restrict the territory scope of the mapcodes
 `Shortest` | boolean, default True, to return only the shortest possible mapcode for the territory or each possible territory `Precision` | 0 to 8, default 0, precision of the mapcode to generate `Sort` | sort the territories so that the shortest mapcode appears first